OSGConnect/tutorial-ScalingUp-R/README.md

 	100 job(s) submitted to cluster 837.

 Apply your `condor_q` knowledge to see this job progress.
-Check your `log` folder to see the individual output files.
+Check your `logs` folder to see the error and HTCondor log files and the `output` folder to see the results of the scripts.

 ## Post Process⋅